-Q: Is legend a narrative of human actions that are perceived both by teller and listeners to take place within human history and demonstrating human values? ¶
+Q: Is legend a genre of folklore that consist of a narrative that features human actions perceived both by teller and listeners to take place within human history and demonstrating human values? ¶

 A: Yes, and which possesses certain qualities that give the tale verisimilitude.